 They can benefit from interpreting satellite imagery data in numerous ways.
 Let me break it down for you.

 First, input suppliers get objective data to identify market demand for crop protection products and seeds.
 Small and mid-size input manufacturers generally don’t engage with their customers directly as managing teams of sales managers backed up by agronomists and advisors require significant resources.
 Agents and distributors do this job and have the privilege to learn about farmer needs directly.
-So, satellite imagery tools for agricultural remote sensing, such as EOS Crop Monitoring, can be those sources of knowledge about end users’ operations and, of course, pain points.
+So, satellite imagery tools for agricultural remote sensing, such as EOSDA Crop Monitoring, can be those sources of knowledge about end users’ operations and, of course, pain points.

 Input suppliers can obtain data about farm locations, grown crops and the amount of harvested products, recent weather extremes, soil moisture levels, or NDVI reports for areas of interest.

 You Mentioned NDVI And Other Indicators Of Soil And Crop Condition.
 Does That Mean One Can Compare The State Of Crops And Soil Before And After Applying Crop Protection Products To Check How Effective They Are, For Example?

 Yes, exactly.
 Input suppliers can use EOSDA Crop Monitoring to evaluate how their products work to ensure they bring competitive products to the market.

 Specialists can compare crop and soil conditions before (by accessing historical data on fields’ productivity) and after applying inputs.
 The findings can be used as proof of product efficiency in descriptions or for selecting the product that works best.
 Moreover, remote sensing enables thorough and relatively fast input testing: Manufacturers can apply pesticides and fertilizers on a test field and monitor how they affect crop health day by day.
 So, waiting for the end of the harvesting season to evaluate input effectiveness is no longer needed.